chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 ### Set Up R Scripts and Packages

 3. After installing these programs, clone this repository to use the R scripts on your computer.
-Within the GitHub repo [https://github.com/chapinhall/FSSDC/tree/master/data-file-orientation-toolkit](https://github.com/chapinhall/FSSDC/tree/master/data-file-orientation-toolkit), you can click on Clone or Download to save the files to a convenient location on your computer.
+Within the [GitHub repo](https://github.com/chapinhall/FSSDC/tree/master/data-file-orientation-toolkit), you can click on Clone or Download to save the files to a convenient location on your computer.

 4. You will need to install the R packages required for the toolkit.
 To do so, use RStudio to open the script [“Step1_InstallPackages.R”](Step1_InstallPackages.R) included in the `data-file-orientation-toolkit` folder.
 Run this script by clicking the `Run` button.
 The script includes checks to verify that the packages below from CRAN are installed successfully:
 - `plyr`